biy001/UAV-autonomous-landing/README.md

 Assume full knowledge of the UAV state with the only uncertainty lying on the target state.
 A camera installed on the UAV receives intermittent observations of the target to estimate its state.
-Assume a noisy measurement of the target location (2D) when it is inside the camera field-of-view, and no measurement when it is outside.
+Assume a noisy measurement of the target location (2D) when it is inside the camera field-of-view, and no measurements when it is outside.

 ![](UAV_landing.gif)